 The Cuomo administration's memo explaining New York's 90-day email destruction policy says the state's "enormous amount of email data" is "difficult to manage and is interfering with operations."
 This is not a credible claim.
 New York State's new Office 365-powered email system provides 50 gigabytes of email storage per user; that's about 30 years of email storage for the average state employee.

-Thanks to modern search space for emails, a sophisticated search feature, and instant retrieval of archived emails, managing decades of email is relatively easy and straightforward.
+Office 365 also offers the unlimited archiving of emails at no extra cost, for those users who run out of space in their inbox.
+With nearly endless storage space for emails, a sophisticated search feature, and instant retrieval of archived emails, managing decades of email is relatively easy and straightforward.
 Indeed, it is common practice within businesses and organizations for employees to keep many months, if not years, of emails in their inboxes, and use those emails as an everyday reference for ongoing projects.